okami101/vuetify-admin/docs/guide/laravel.md

 # Laravel

-This guide is a demonstration of how official [Laravel Vuetify Admin](https://github.com/okami101/laravel-vuetify-admin) can heavily facilitates Vuetify Admin integration within laravel backend for full top to bottom development experience.
+This guide is a demonstration of how official [Laravel Admin](https://github.com/okami101/laravel-admin) can heavily facilitates Vuetify Admin integration within laravel backend for full top to bottom development experience.
 We will also made usage of server and client code generator commands for YAML driven development showcase.
 Simply quick and done !

 ::: warning REQUIREMENTS